E L E C T R I C I T Y

 With the amount of incoming solar radiation (insolation) that hits the world in one hour there is enough energy to power the world for one year.
 With the addition of solar panels all around the world reduces pressure and the need to produce more oil.
 Indeed, we would not need oil at all.
 Yeh baby!

 Evacuated tubes and other solar heat collectors and concentrators can provide significant quantities of heat for homes and factories.
+Again, these should be manufactured locally.
+Such as in Europe, for European nations.
+In the USA for North American states.
+In India for local Asian nations, etc.

 LONG TERM SECURITY